 nClouds, a Premier Consulting Partner in the AWS Partner Network (APN), applied its expertise in building and managing infrastructure modernization projects. nClouds helped Turbo Systems build out their application cloud and operations cloud core infrastructure for a new Amazon EKS platform.

 Turbo Systems engaged with nClouds to help them migrate their application stack from Amazon ECS to Amazon EKS, and to create an Amazon VPC.
+Amazon VPC provides advanced security features, such as security groups and network access control lists, to enable inbound and outbound filtering at the instance and subnet level.

 Turbo Systems’ cloud infrastructure was comprised of an application cloud and an operations cloud.
 The application cloud was a single-tenant setup with 12 services (four admin, one client, seven web modules) running on an Amazon ECS cluster, with data stored in Amazon RDS.
 The setup was replicated for nine clients.
 The operations cloud was running three common services on a single Amazon ECS cluster.